Arirang (1926 film): Initial reception

-Arirang premiered at the Dansungsa cinema(then run by park seung pil) in Seoul on 1 October 1926, and quickly became a national sensation and a commercial success, screening at cinemas throughout the country.
+Arirang premiered at the Dansungsa cinema in Seoul on 1 October 1926, and quickly became a national sensation and a commercial success, screening at cinemas throughout the country.
 The film was a departure from the standard melodramas popular at the time because of its metaphorical resistance to Japanese colonial rule.
 It is considered to be Korea's first nationalist film.

 Legacy

 Arirang is considered to be the first masterpiece of Korean cinema and an inspiration to many Korean filmmakers of the era.
 Today, the location where Arirang was filmed in Donam-dong, Seoul, is known as Arirang Movie Street.
 The street is home to Na Woon-gyu Park, the Arirang Cine Center movie theater, and the Arirang Information Library.

-Gyeongi arirang, a variety of the song arirang is thought to be originated from the song Na Woon-gyu made for the film.
+Gyeongi Arirang, a variety of the song Arirang is thought to be originated from the song Na Woon-gyu made for the film.

 Sequels and remakes

 Na Woon-gyu made two sequels to Arirang: a silent film called A Story of the Day after Arirang (1930) and a sound film called Arirang 3 (1936).

 Several directors have remade Arirang, including Lee Gang-chon in 1954, Kim So-dong in 1957, Yu Hyun-mok in 1968, and Lee Doo-yong in 2003.
 Lee Doo-yong's version was the first South Korean film to be publicly screened in North Korea.